 Music is flourishing at Georges River Grammar.
 Our focus is to motivate students to explore and create in a music rich environment.

-Our students demonstrate the essence of our music program which is to enjoy their music and to gain self-confidence through their participation.
+Our students demonstrate the essence of our music program which is to enjoy their music and to gain self-confidence through participation.

-Our Musicians have been involved in a number of performances this year such as Open Day, Mother’s Day, Anzac Day, George Bass School, Grandparents Day, Father’s Day, Musicales, A Night at The Proms, K-Mart Wishing Tree, Staff/Student Carols at Bankstown Uniting Care facility, Quest for Talent, GRG has Talent, Presentation Day and our showcase evening – Variety Night.
+Our musicians are involved in a number of performances throughout the year such as Open Day, Mother’s Day, Anzac Day, Grandparent’s Day, Father’s Day, MusicalesK-Mart Wishing Tree, Staff/Student Carols at Bankstown Uniting Care facility, Quest for Talent, GRG has Talent, Presentation Day and our showcase evening – Variety Night.

 For Primary musicians, performance for peers is a large focus as it builds confidence and resilience that can be used in other key learning areas.
-Students are encouraged to perform for their class and are also provided with opportunities to perform at Assemblies.
+Students are encouraged to perform for their class and are provided opportunities to perform at Assemblies.

 HICES Music Camp

-The GRG Music staff members are proud of the efforts made by our students; they continue to develop their skills as musicians and showcase their talents in the performance arena.
+GRG Music staff members are proud of the efforts made by our students; they develop their skills as musicians and showcase their talents in the performance arena.
 Our ultimate goal is to produce well rounded individuals who achieve outside their comfort zone and build personal resilience that will last a lifetime.